EffieChantzi/COMBImageDL/modules/COMBO-C/COMBO_C_README.md

 ```

 2. The next two short animations (follow along) show how to deploy COMBO-C using data from the exhaustive CUSP9
 study.

-In particular, the first animation shows how to perform intra-plate analysis, meaning time evolving cell
+In particular, the first animation shows how to perform intra-plate analysis, meaning quantification and
-growth/confluence quantification and visualization using the phase-contrast live-cell imaging data from one
+visualization of time evolving cell growth/confluence using the phase-contrast live-cell imaging data collected
+for a particular (replicate) plate.

-replicate plate.
-The second animation shows how to perform inter-plate quality control, analysis and visualization,
+The second animation shows how to perform inter-plate quality control, analysis and visualization, if the
-meaning merging all replicate results obtained from running the intra-plate analysis from above for all replicate
-plates.
+experiment is performed in more than one replicate plates.

 ## Intra-plate analysis
  See also [COMBO_C_Intra_Plate_Guide](./COMBO_C_IntraPlate.pdf) for a PDF guide including all print out results from the command line.